 Strawberries Romanoff is an easy, no-bake dessert that makes the perfect after dinner treat.
 Fresh strawberries are soaked in orange liqueur, then topped with a tangy and sweet sour cream whipped cream topping.

 Treat yourself tonight by making strawberries romanoff.
 This light summer dessert is made by soaking sliced strawberries in orange liqueur and sugar.
-Then, your strawberries are topped with a creamy and tangy whipped cream topping.
+A creamy and tangy whipped cream topping tops off your sweet dessert.

 Sour cream is the unusual addition in this sweet dessert.
 When folded into your whipped cream, you'll get a rich and tangy whipped cream topping that's not too sweet.
 The perfect complement for your macerated strawberries.

-It's like strawberries and cream, but for grown-ups.
-Perfect for Valentine's Day!
+It's like strawberries and cream, but for grown-ups!
+Perfect for Valentine's Day or an anniversary dinner.
 I also include an alcohol-free version in the recipe card.

 Ingredients and substitutions